magicmemories/puppet-auth0/REFERENCE.md

 ### auth0_connection

-This type provides Puppet with the capabilities to manage ...
+This type provides Puppet with the capabilities to manage Auth0 Connections.

+Note that this resource type makes use of the following scopes from the Auth0 Management API:

+  * `read:connections`
+  * `create:connections`
+  * `delete:connections`
+  * `update:connections`
+  * `read:clients`

 #### Properties